umd-cmsc701/s2025/_assignments/bitvector_rsa.md

 ---
 type: assignment
-date: 2024-03-17
+date: 2025-03-06
 title: 'Bitvector Rank and Select & Sparse Array'
-published: false
+published: true
 due_event:
     type: due
-    date: 2024-04-09 23:59:00
+    date: 2025-03-27 23:59:00
     description: 'Assignment Due'
 ---

 # Overview: Implementing bitvector rank and select, and applying them to a sparse array

-This assignment is due by **11:59PM ET on April 9**.
+This assignment is due by **11:59PM ET on March 27**.
 It consists of 4 executables, which center around bitvector rank select and access, as well as putting this data structure to use to represent a sparse array.
 The programming tasks build upon each other, and so should be implemented **in order**.

 ## Overall structure

-You will submit your assignment as a tarball named `CMSC701_A1.tar.gz`.
-When this tarball is expanded, it should create a **single** folder named `CMSC701_A1`.
+You will submit your assignment as a tarball named `CMSC701_A2.tar.gz`.
+When this tarball is expanded, it should create a **single** folder named `CMSC701_A2`.
 This folder must be created in the directory where the decompression (i.e. `tar xzvf`) is done, and must not be nested inside any other folders.
 The details of how you structure your "source tree" are up to you, but the following **must** hold (to enable proper automated testing of your programs).

- * There should be a script at the top-level of `CMSC701_A1` called `build.sh`.
+ * There should be a script at the top-level of `CMSC701_A2` called `build.sh`.
 This should do whatever is necessary to create 4 executables at the top level (one called `rsbuild` and one called `rsquery_rank`, one called `rsquery_select`, and one called `sarray`).
 If you're comfortable with Makefiles, this can just call `make`, or it could simply run the commands necessary to compile your programs and copy them to the top-level directory.
 You can assume this script is run in a `bash` shell.

  * There should be a README.md file in the top level directory.
 This README file should contain the following information.